lguedesc/lguedesc.github.io/_news/qualifying_exam.md

 related_posts: false
 ---

 Today marked a significant milestone as I defended my qualifying exam on the path to obtaining my PhD.
-The topic is on the analysis of energy harvesters Using a nonlinear dynamics perspective.
+The topic is on the analysis of energy harvesters using a nonlinear dynamics perspective.
 I'm very grateful for the insightful feedback and constructive criticism received from my esteemed evaluators.
 Excited for the next steps in this academic journey!

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">